thebitmonk/send_post_api/docs/SubaccountsuppressionApi.md

 <a name="suppressionRouterDeleteSuppression"></a>
 # **suppressionRouterDeleteSuppression**
-> ModelsSuppression suppressionRouterDeleteSuppression(xSubAccountApiKey, body)
+> [ModelsDeleteResponse] suppressionRouterDeleteSuppression(xSubAccountApiKey, body)

-Delete specific emails which are in suppression list
+Delete specific emails which are in suppression list <br>

 ### Example
 ```javascript